 The 1st KUGB Championships were held at the Alexandra Palace on 22 July 1967.
 Sherry and his teammates from the Liverpool Red Triangle Club dominated the event.
 Sherry won the kata event, performing the kata Empi.
 The Liverpool dojo won the team kumite title.
 The team consisted of Sherry, Allan Smith, Bob Poynton, John Ashton and Terry O’Neill.

-Sherry successfully transitioned from being a competitor to being coach and manger of the KUGB National Team.
-With superb karateka like Frank Brennan he led the KUGB to victory at the 1990 World Shotokan Karate Championships, held in Sunderland, England.
+Sherry successfully transitioned from being a competitor to being a coach and manager of the KUGB National Team.
+With superb karateka like Frank Brennan, he led the KUGB to victory at the 1990 World Shotokan Karate Championships, held in Sunderland, England.
 His team defeated a Japanese team from the JKA that contained the likes of Masao Kagawa.
 The feat was repeated the following year.
-In 2007 under his guidance the England Squad won European and World titles.
+In 2007 under his guidance, the England Squad won European and World titles.

 With the KUGB growing from strength to strength, Sherry was elected to the position of Chairman of the KUGB.
 This is a position he still holds.

 Following the death of his friend and mentor, Keinosuke Enoeda in 2003, Sherry assumed the position of Chief Instructor of the KUGB.
-The following yer he was awarded his 8th Dan by the KUGB.
+The following year he was awarded his 8th Dan by the KUGB.
 He had had previously been awarded his 6th Dan by the late Masatoshi Nakayama.
-In 2013 he was awarded is 9th Dan, making him one of the highest ranked Shotokan practitioners in the United Kingdom.
+In 2013 he was awarded his 9th Dan, making him one of the highest-ranked Shotokan practitioners in the United Kingdom.